kaanbahtiyar/kaanbahtiyar.github.io/_pages/about.md

 sitemap_include: true
 ---

-I am a detail-oriented control systems engineer specializing in precision motion control, mechatronics, machining dynamics, and real-time vibration mitigation for advanced manufacturing equipment.
+I am a detail-oriented control systems engineer specializing in precision motion control, mechatronics, and machining process dynamics and control for advanced manufacturing applications.
 My work integrates first-principles modeling with data-driven methods to design and control high-performance mechatronic systems.
 I have hands-on experience in real-time control and optimization, system identification, and vibration mitigation to improve the accuracy and dynamic performance of machine tools and motion delivery systems.
-My goal is to translate rigorous modern control and optimization theory into practical, experimentally validated solutions for industrial manufacturing.
+My goal is to translate rigorous modern control and optimization theory into practical, experimentally validated solutions for industrial manufacturing and intelligent automation.

 Research Interests
 ======

-My research focuses on advanced manufacturing systems and intelligent manufacturing automation, with an emphasis on precision motion control, machining process control, and real-time vibration suppression.
+My research focuses on advanced manufacturing systems and intelligent automation, with emphasis on precision motion control, machining process control, and real-time vibration suppression.

-* Machining process monitoring and control
-* Real-time vibration mitigation in precision machining
 * Precision motion control for high-performance stages and machine tools
-* Active damping / active vibration control
+* Real-time vibration mitigation and active damping in mechatronic systems
+* Machining process monitoring, optimization, and control
-* System identification and data-driven modeling for mechatronic and manufacturing systems
+* System identification and physics-based/data-driven modeling for machining processes, manufacturing systems, and motion platforms
-* Intelligent manufacturing automation and equipment-level control
+* Intelligent manufacturing automation and equipment-level control architectures

 Current Position
 ======